jundalisay/superb/content/en/superphysics/principles/chapter-11.md

 {{< quote ava="smith" >}}
 Archyta invented the Categories.
 He may be regarded as the founder of ancient Dialectics.<br><br>The opinions of Empedocles coincide with those of Aristotle.
 Empedocles authored the doctrine of the Four Elements.
-He may be regarded as the founder of [its rival] ancient Physics.
+He may be regarded as the founder of [its rival] ancient Physics*.
 <cite>Simplified Origin of Philosophy, Adam Smith</cite>
 {{< /quote >}}

+> *Superphysics marries the invisible metaphysics of Archyta with the visible physics of Empedocles.

-Science then uses math to plot the patterns of those physical perceptions.
+Science uses math to plot the patterns of its  physical perceptions.
 From those patterns, it tries to work back to the cause.

 The problem here is that **all causes are metaphysical in nature, since all causes are based on ideas and feelings**